jwhite37/csc253Midterm/README.md

               3 MAKE_FUNCTION            0          //Elaborated in later section MAKE_FUNCTION Walkthrough
               6 STORE_NAME               0 (add)
 ```
-Python interpreter makes a `PyCodeObject` and loads it to the value stack.
+The Python interpreter makes a `PyCodeObject` and loads it to the value stack.

-Then it makes a `PyFunctionObject` out of the PyCodeObject on the value stack and leave a `PyFunctionObject` on
+Then it creates a `PyFunctionObject` out of the `PyCodeObject` on the value stack and leaves a `PyFunctionObject` on
 the value stack.

 Then it binds the name `add` with the `PyFunctionObject` and pops the `PyFunctionObject` off the value stack.